First Epistle to the Corinthians: Content

 This epistle contains some well-known phrases, including: "all things to all men", "through a glass, darkly", and:

 When I was a child, I spoke as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.

 — 1 Corinthians 13:11, King James Version.

 "Through a glass, darkly"

-1 Corinthians 13:12 contains the phrase βλέπομεν γὰρ ἄρτι δι' ἐσόπτρου ἐν αἰνίγματι, which was translated in the 1560 Geneva Bible as "For now we see through a glass darkly" (without a comma).
-This wording was used in the 1611 KJV, which added a comma before "darkly".
-This passage has inspired the titles of many works, with and without the comma.